Little Big Town: 2010–2013: The Reason Why, commercial success, and Tornado

 In March 2010, the group released a new single titled "Little White Church", as the lead-off single to their fourth studio album and first completely new album on Capitol Nashville, The Reason Why, which was released on August 24, 2010.
-"Little White Church" peaked at number 6 on the country chart.
+"Little White Church" peaked at No. 6 on the country chart.
 The album produced two additional singles in "Kiss Goodbye" and the title track, but both failed to reach the top 40 of Hot Country Songs.

 The album's title track was released as a digital single on July 27, 2010, to begin an iTunes countdown to the album release on August 24, 2010.
 Three further digital singles – "Kiss Goodbye", "Why, Oh Why", and "All the Way Down" – were released weekly leading up until the album release.
 Also, in promotion of The Reason Why, Little Big Town went on tour as an opening act for Sugarland on The Incredible Machine Tour, as well their own The Reason Why Tour.

 Little Big Town's fifth studio album, Tornado, was released on September 11, 2012.
 It was also their first album to be produced by Jay Joyce.
 "Pontoon" was released as the album's lead single on April 30, 2012, and became their first number one hit on Hot Country Songs in September 2012.
 It was their first single to receive a Platinum certification.
 The title track was released as the album's second single on October 1, 2012.
-It reached number 2 on the Country Airplay chart in 2013.
+It reached No. 2 on the Country Airplay chart in 2013.
 At the 55th Grammy Awards, "Pontoon" won the Grammy Award for Best Country Duo/Group Performance.
 The album was certified gold by the RIAA in December 2012.

 The band joined Rascal Flatts on their Changed Tour, along with Eli Young Band and Edens Edge, for dates spanning Summer 2012.
 They played at the C2C: Country to Country festival in London on March 16, 2013.

-The album's third single, "Your Side of the Bed", was a number 27 hit.
+On August 31, 2013 the album's third single, "Your Side of the Bed" peaked at #29 on the Country Airplay charts.

 The band sang background vocals on Ashley Monroe's 2013 single, "You Got Me", featured on her 2013 release, Like a Rose.
-Group member Karen Fairchild co-wrote the song with Monroe.
-It failed to chart.
+Fairchild co-wrote the song with Monroe.
+However, it failed to appear on any major Billboard Music Charts.

-The album's fourth single, "Sober", was a number 31 hit.
+The album's fourth single, "Sober" peaked at #27 on the Hot Country Songs chart on November 23, 2013.